kassammo/nf-scPerturbPipeline/README.md

 **Repository prepared:** July 19, 2026
 **Status:** Example-ready reference implementation; biological validation is required before production use.

-A modular Nextflow DSL2, R, and Python workflow for Perturb-seq processing and analysis.
+A modular Nextflow, R, and Python workflow for Perturb-seq processing and analysis.
 The pipeline supports guide-level QC, normalization, cell-cycle handling, differential expression, treatment-by-perturbation comparisons, and pathway enrichment.
 Experimental controls and contrasts are supplied through metadata and YAML configuration rather than hard-coded in source code.

 ## Scope